MarcT25/NASA-APOD/README.md

 Users can provide a date into the date picker and it will provide the APOD for that given date.

+User can generate a random APOD by clicking on the "random APOD" buttom.

+# In Progress:

-# in progress
+# To Fix:
-Adding a random button, which will fetch an APOD for a random date.
+The date's are not display correctly when the random button and the date-picker are used.